mas-bandwidth/netcode/STANDARD.md

 The client has the following states:

-* connect token expired (-6)
+* _connect token expired_ (-6)
-* invalid connect token (-5)
+* _invalid connect token_ (-5)
-* connection timed out (-4)
+* _connection timed out_ (-4)
-* connection response timed out (-3)
+* _connection response timed out_ (-3)
-* connection request timed out (-2)
+* _connection request timed out_ (-2)
-* connection denied (-1)
+* _connection denied_ (-1)
-* disconnected (0)
+* _disconnected_ (0)
-* sending connection request (1)
+* _sending connection request_ (1)
-* sending connection response (2)
+* _sending connection response_ (2)
-* connected (3)
+* _connected_ (3)

-The initial client state is disconnected (0).
+The initial state is disconnected (0).
 Negative states represent error states.
 The goal state is _connected_ (3).

-## Client-Side Connection Process

 When a client wants to connect to a server, a _connect token_ is requested from the web backend.

-The client stores this connect token and transitions to the _sending connection request_ state with the first server address in the connect token.
-The client prepares to encrypt UDP packets sent to the server with the client to server key in the connect token, and decrypt UDP packets received from the server with the server to client key.
+The client stores this connect token and transitions to _sending connection request_ with the first server address in the connect token.
+The client prepares to encrypt UDP packets sent to the server with the client to server key in the connect token, and decrypt UDP packets received from the server with the server to client key in the connect token.

 While in _sending connection request_ the client sends _connection request packets_ to the server at some rate, like 10HZ.
 When the client receives a _connection challenge packet_ from the server, it stores the challenge token data and transitions to _sending challenge response_.
 This represents a successful transition to the next stage in the connection process.

 All other transitions from _sending connection request_ are failure cases.
-In these cases the client first tries to connect to the next server address in the connect token (eg. transitioning to _sending connection request_ state with the next server address in the connect token).
-Alternatively, when a failure occurs and there are no additional server addresses to connect to, the client transitions to the appropriate error state as described in the next paragraph.
+In these cases the client attempts to connect to the next server address in the connect token (eg. transitioning to _sending connection request_ state with the next server address in the connect token).
+Alternatively, if there are no additional server addresses to connect to, the client transitions to the appropriate error state as described in the next paragraph.

 If a _connection request denied_ packet is received while in _sending connection request_ the client transitions to _connection denied_.
 If neither a _connection challenge packet_ or a _connection denied packet_ are received within the client timeout period specified in the connect token, the client transitions to _connection request timed out_.

-While in _sending challenge response_ the client sends _challenge response packets_ to the server at some rate, like 10HZ.
+The next state is _sending challenge response_.
+While in this state the client sends _challenge response packets_ to the server at some rate, like 10HZ.
 When the client receives a _connection keep-alive packet_ from the server, it stores the client index and max clients from the keep-alive packet, and transitions to _connected_.
 Any _connection payload packets_ received prior to _connected_ are discarded.

 All other transitions from _sending challenge response_ are failure cases.
-In these cases the client first tries to connect to the next server address in the connect token (eg. transitioning to _sending connection request_ with the next server address in the connect token).
-Alternatively, when a failure occurs and there are no additional servers addresses to connect to, the client transitions to the appropriate error state as described in the next paragraph.
+In these cases the client attempts to connect to the next server address in the connect token (eg. transitioning to _sending connection request_ with the next server address in the connect token).
+Alternatively, if there are no additional servers addresses to connect to, the client transitions to the appropriate error state as described in the next paragraph.

 If a _connection request denied_ packet is received while in _sending challenge response_ the client transitions to _connection denied_.
 If neither a _connection keep-alive packet_ or a _connection denied packet_ are received within the client timeout period specified in the connect token, the client transitions to _challenge response timed out_.

-If the entire client connection process takes long enough that the connect token expires before successfully connecting to a server, the client transitions to _connect token expired_.
-Thus, the connection attempt aborts once the connect token has expired and can no longer possibly succeed, rather than continuing to work through the list of server addresses in the connect token.
+If the entire client connection process (potentially across multiple server addresses) takes long enough that the connect token expires before successfully connecting to a server, the client transitions to _connect token expired_.

 While _connected_ the client buffers _connection payload packets_ received from the server so their payloads may be received by the client application.
-If no _connection payload packet_ or _connection keep-alive packet_ has been received from the server within the client timeout period specified in the connect token, the client transitions to _connection timed out_.
+If no _connection payload packet_ or _connection keep-alive packet_ are received from the server within the client timeout period specified in the connect token, the client transitions to _connection timed out_.

 While _connected_ the client application may send _connection payload packets_ to the server.
-If no _connection payload packet_ has been sent by the application for some period of time (for example, 1/10th of a second), the client generates and sends _connection keep-alive packets_ to the server at some rate, like 10HZ.
+If no _connection payload packet_ has been sent by the application for some period of time (for example, 1/10th of a second), the client generates and sends _connection keep-alive packets_ to the server at some rate, like 10HZ, in the absence of _connection payload packets_ sent by the application.

 While _connected_ if the client receives a _connection disconnect_ packet from the server, it transitions to _disconnected_.

-If the client wishes to disconnect, it sends a number of redundant _connection disconnect packets_ to the server before transitioning to _disconnected_.
-This informs the server that the client has disconnected and speeds up the disconnection process.
+If the client wishes to disconnect from the server, it sends a number of redundant _connection disconnect packets_ to the server before transitioning to _disconnected_.

 ## Server-Side Overview

 The dedicated server should be on a publicly accessible IP address and port, without NAT.

 The server manages a set of n client slots, where each slot from [0,n-1] represents room for one connected client.
-The standard does not specify the maximum number of client slots supported by servers, so you may extend this to be any number you wish, provided your implementation can support that many connected clients efficiently.
+The standard does not specify the maximum number of client slots supported by servers, so you may set this to any number you wish, provided the implementation can support that many connected clients efficiently.

 The server listens on a single UDP socket bound to a specific port.
 Using this one UDP socket the server multiplexes and demultiplexes packets according to source IP address, negotiates connection requests from potential clients, assigns potential clients to slots, and detects when a connected client disconnects or times out.

-Outside the scope of this standard, dedicated servers should keep the web backend informed of their status (ready to accept new clients, full, stopped), how many client slots are free to join, and any additional information required for the web backend to make informed decisions about which servers to send clients to via connect tokens.

 ## Server-Side Connection Process